vladnomad/web-project--velvet-gourmet/README.md

 #### Respective buttons open a contact form modal window

 Close by clicking an icon, outside of the modal wrapper or pressing Esc.

+#### Implementing JS classes to render menu cards

+The cards are dynamically rendered with the help of JS classess.
+Rest operator was used to add HTML classess to rendered cards for greater reusability.

+#### Server-side form functionality

+Implementing ability to send data from forms to the server in JSON format.
+Used XAMMP on Linux to test the POST method.

+#### Dynamically constructed status notification

+Notification for the user on loading, success and failure in sending form data to the server.